LoosTeam/EEberl_GiP/README.md

 # EEberl_GiP
-Analytic code for the paper "Geophagia during pregnancy and its association with nutritional status in rural north-eastern Tanzania "
+Analytic code for the paper "Geophagia during pregnancy and its association with nutritional status in rural north-eastern Tanzania" and its supplementary files.